Materials and solutions needed

 Procedure

-- 10 - 15 µg antibody per assay are coupled to protein A or protein G sepharose in PBS at 4°C head-over-tail (several hours).
+- 10-15 µg antibody per assay are coupled to protein A or protein G sepharose in PBS at 4°C head-over-tail (several hours).

 - The pellet is washed 3 times with ice-cold PBS.

-- Incubate immobilized antibody with 20 µl nuclear extract in 250 µl IPP buffer for 1 h on a head-over-tail rotor at 4°C. The buffer provides stringency to avoid non-specific interaction.
+- Incubate immobilized antibody with 20 µl nuclear extract in 250 µl IP buffer for 1 h on a head-over-tail rotor at 4°C. The buffer provides stringency to avoid non-specific interaction.
 Generally, non-specific interactions should be controlled with a parallel pull-down assay using protein A/G sepharose without antibody.

-- The pellet-bound RNA can be isolated by shaking the tube with 250 µl of IPP buffer with one volume of phenol/chloroform and subsequent ethanol precipitation of the aqueous phase.
+- The pellet-bound RNA can be isolated by shaking the tube with 250 µl of IP buffer with one volume of phenol/chloroform and subsequent ethanol precipitation of the aqueous phase.
 Alternatively, the precipitated RNA-(complex) may be eluted by shaking with 250 µl of RNA-elution buffer.
 After phenol/chloroform-extraction of the eluate protein and RNA-containing phases are precipitated and subjected to analysis.

 - RNA-analysis: native RNA may be analyzed by 3´-terminal pCp-labelling or Northern-Blot.

-For more background information refer to Bringmann P and Luehrmann R, 1987.
+For more background information, refer to Bringmann P and Luehrmann R, 1987.